World’s Greatest Drives- Garden Route, South Africa

 4. Tapas and Oysters

 If you’re looking for a Garden Route restaurant with lots of personality, Tapas and Oysters on Thesen Island in Knysna is the best place to go.
 The tapas menu is so full of mouth-watering titbits you can order a whole bunch of delicious things without having to choose only one dish: my kind of jol (I don’t make food decisions easily).
-The decor will keep you entertained with walls of cartoons and clever quips; or you can watch big screen sport and slug a draft.
-Keep an eye out for their half price sushi nights as there’s always a band and plenty of sushi to go around; for this I would advise booking a table.
-My favourite dishes are their salt and rosemary bread, Spanish-style prawns and vegetarian melanzane.
+The decor will keep you entertained with walls of cartoons and clever quips, or you can watch big screen sport and slug a draft.
+Keep an eye out for their half price sushi nights as there’s always a band and plenty of sushi to go around; for this, I would advise booking a table.
+My favorite dishes are their salt and rosemary bread, Spanish-style prawns and vegetarian melanzane.

 Where: TH 29, Thesen Island, Knysna